balfieri/cordic/README.md

 <h1>freal</h1>

 <p>
-The library an "freal" flexible real number class that follows all the rules of any C++ floating-point number (e.g., double, float), but uses Cordic as its underlying implementation. <b>See freal.h for the full list of constructors, conversions, operators, and std::xxx functions.</b>
+The library provides an "freal" flexible real number class that follows all the rules of any C++ floating-point number (e.g., double, float), but uses Cordic as its underlying implementation. <b>See freal.h for the full list of constructors, conversions, operators, and std::xxx functions.</b>
 </p>

 <p>
-If you use freal.h, you don't need to use Cordic.h unless you want to set up a default Cordic to use for implicit conversions to freal.
+If you use freal.h, you don't need to use Cordic.h unless you want to set up a default Cordic to use for implicit conversions to freal from int, double, etc.
 </p>

 <h1>Installation</h1>